AdamPflug/express-brute/README.md

 Changelog
 ---------
 ### v0.4.2
 * BUG: In some cases when no callbacks were supplied memcached would drop the request.
-Ensure that memcached always sees a callback expressBrute isn't given one.
+Ensure that memcached always sees a callback even if ExpressBrute isn't given one.

 ### v0.4.1
 * NEW: `refreshTimeoutOnRequest` option that allows you to prevent the remaining `lifetime` for a timer from being reset on each request (useful for implementing limits for set time frames, e.g. requests per day)